Jocky Petrie (footballer)

-John "Jocky" Petrie (21 June 1867 – 13 July 1932) was a Scottish footballer who played for Arbroath.
+John Hosie "Jocky" Petrie (21 June 1867 – 13 July 1932) was a Scottish footballer who played for Arbroath as a forward.
 He holds the record for the most goals ever scored in a senior British football game with 13 goals.

 Career

 Petrie signed for Arbroath from local club Strathmore.
 On 12 September 1885, Petrie, at the age of 18, scored 13 times for Arbroath in a record 36–0 win over Bon Accord.
 In 1891, Petrie signed for Distillery, playing in the Irish League for a season, before returning to Arbroath.
-In 1920, Petrie retired from football, later becoming a kitman and trainer for Arbroath.
+After retiring from football, Petrie later held roles as a kitman, trainer and groundsman for Arbroath until his retirement in 1920, where his career was commemorated with a benefit match against rivals Forfar Athletic, held on his behalf.

 Aftermath

 At an international level, his record was not equaled until 2001 by Archie Thompson who scored 13 goals for Australia in a 31–0 win over American Samoa.

+A street in Arbroath, Petrie Way, is named in his honour.

 In 2017, Petrie was inducted into Arbroath's hall of fame.